SpongeBobSun/ReactNative-TL-DR/launching.md

   // Assumes that onComplete can be called when the next block on the JS thread is scheduled if (onComplete) {
     RCTAssert(_jsMessageThread != nullptr, @"Cannot invoke completion without jsMessageThread");
+    /**
+     * Bob's note:
+     * The JavaScript execution call will be ran on the same queue.
+     * So when JavaScriptCore is done for our JavaScript code, `onComplete` will be executed.
+     */
     _jsMessageThread->runOnQueue(onComplete);
   }
 }